 “RuniRoon” is an engaging runner game that helps a student understand visual and/or oral instructions and improve motor coordination.
 Using their body, the student controls an avatar character of a raccoon that runs along a path in order to collect the correct appearing objects.
 By making side walking movements, the student helps the running raccoon collect the right objects and avoid obstacles or objects that look quite similar.
 For example, those that have the same shape but differ in color.
 When collecting the wrong objects, or hitting on obstacles, the child loses “stamina” and could even run out of lives.

-The teacher/therapist can configure the game settings according to the skills of each child by adjusting the velocity of the running raccoon, the duration of the game-play, etc. Moreover, the teacher/therapist can decide the category of the objects that need to be collected i.e. objects that will differ in shape and colors, objects which will be orientation signs as well as numbers which will be greater or lesser than a given one.
+The teacher/therapist can configure the game settings according to the skills of each student by adjusting the velocity of the running raccoon or the duration of the game-play.
+The teacher/therapist can decide the category of the objects that need to be collected which are the objects that will differ in shape and colors, objects which will be orientation signs as well as numbers which will be greater or lesser than a given one.
 The teacher can also select whether the visual messages will constantly appear on the screen or not, thus allowing the child to practice memory skills.

 Ready to run along the path for collecting as many correct objects as you can?